 Drop That Towel!

 No matter how soft and pricey the towel – it’s best to keep it away from your hair.
 We’ve known since the mid-70s that towel-drying can be very damaging to hair.
-Vigorous rubbing of cloth fibres on wet hair can cause breakage and frizz.
+Vigorous rubbing of cloth fibres on wet locks can cause breakage and frizz hair.
 Even wrapping your hair up in a towel can flatten hair and cause strands to break.
 Not only does it dry hair, but it dries it out.
 Instead, gently squeeze wet hair with your fingers to help dry it.
 If you must use a towel, then use it to gently blot your locks.

 Use A Comb